frwololo/warnel-chawpiovs/README.md

 I have personally seen the multiplayer mode (between a PC - as the host of course - and a Nintendo Switch) working on my local network.
 So I know this works, but the console has to be overclocked, otherwise it loses its connection eventually.
 This might be fixable, but if you really wish to test multiplayer on a Switch (I don't currently recommend this, with both the Switch port AND multiplayer being quite rough around the edges), for now please overclock the console.

 ### Linux and Mac Ports
 I do distributes binaries for Mac and Linux, but those are mostly untested.
-On Linux I check that the game actualy runs.
+On Linux I check that the game actually runs.
 I do not have a Mac so I cannot test the MacOS version myself.

 ## Users: Installing the Game